olafz/percona-clustercheck/README.md

 ## Setup with shell return values ##
 If you do not want to use the setup with xinetd, you can also execute `clustercheck` on the commandline and check for the return value.

+First, create a clustercheckuser that will be doing the checks.

+    mysql> GRANT PROCESS ON *.* TO 'clustercheckuser'@'localhost' IDENTIFIED BY 'clustercheckpassword!'

+Then, you can execute the script.
 In case of a synced node:

     # /usr/bin/clustercheck > /dev/null
     # echo $?